-- (i) the recipient has an interest or apparent interest in having information on some subject, and - (ii) the matter is published to the recipient in the course of giving to the recipient information on that subject, and - (iii) the conduct of the defendant in publishing that matter is reasonable in the circumstances.
+- (ii) the matter is published to the recipient in the course of giving to the recipient information on that subject, and - (iii) the conduct of the defendant in publishing that matter is reasonable in the circumstances.

 Whether or not the defence of qualified privilege will apply to a particular factual situation is often difficult to predict.
-A recent Australian case found that qualified privilege attached to communications between credit providers and a credit reporting bureau.44 The court tested whether or not the publication was for the common convenience and welfare of society.
+A recent Australian case found that qualified privilege attached to communications between credit providers and a credit reporting bureau.45 The court tested whether or not the publication was for the common convenience and welfare of society.
 Here, APAC Coalition Members may be able to justify the communication and receipt of the identity of the holder of the merchant's account and/or the Offender on the basis that the information enables them to terminate their arrangements with persons who are reasonably suspected of contravening the criminal law, but it is by no means certain that all Coalition Members have a sufficient interest in receiving that information to bring the defence of qualified privilege into play.
 ICMEC's interest in receiving the information appears to us to be less than that of the Coalition Members, as ICMEC has no commercial relationship with the account holder/Offender to terminate.